Learn more about how the Cal Poly Humboldt Library can help

 • Biomedical Literature (MEDLINE) - covers more than 5600 biomedical journals

-How do I access SciFinder?
+How do I access SciFindern?

-How do I search SciFinder?
+How do I search SciFindern?

 How do I get full text of an article?

-From a citation in SciFinder, click on the Full Text link that appears with every record on the results summary and full record displays.
+From a citation in SciFindern, click on the Full Text link that appears with every record on the results summary and full record displays.
 For articles the resulting screen will give links directly to the publisher's content and/or a link to "H. Find the FULL TEXT."
 It is important to remember that the Full Text link does not mean that an electronic version of that document exists - it merely begins a search for one.
 If the full text link does not bring up the article or book, you should search for journals in the Journal Search or for books and other materials in OneSearch.

 If the Library does not have the book, report, dissertation, article, etc. which you need, you may request it through Resource Sharing (formerly InterLibrary Loan).